Chicago, Illinois – The Windy City

 Chicago is famous as a culturally diverse city, with the largest Polish-speaking population outside Poland, and vibrant African American, Hispanic, Asian, and many other ethnic communities woven into its 77 distinct neighborhoods.

 A very passionate sports town, Chicago is one of only one of four U.S. cities to field teams in all five professional team sports (baseball, football, basketball, hockey, soccer).
 With The Cubs, White Sox, Bears, Bulls, and Blackhawks, Chicago is the Only U.S. city with five professional sports venues within city limits.
-The Chicago Cubs are the oldest baseball team still playing in their original city (and at this writing, have not won a world series in over 100 years.)
+The Chicago Cubs are the oldest baseball team still playing in their original city.

 The Cloud Gate Sculpture at Chicago’s Millennium Park features a 12-foot-high arch “gate” to the concave chamber beneath the artwork, inviting visitors to touch its mirror-like surface and see their image reflected back from a variety of perspectives.
 Cloud Gate is British artist Anish Kapoor’s first public outdoor work installed in the United States.

 The sculpture was completed on August 28, 2005, and officially unveiled on May 15, 2006.
 Chicagoans immediately dubbed it “The Bean” and the official name was relegated to relative obscurity.
 The Bean is a unique experience and has become a focal point of Chicago’s lakefront parks.
 The copyright for the sculpture resides with the artist, Anish Kapoor.